Denikin and Wrangel at the parade in Tsaritsyn after it was captured by the troops of Vyvur

 White victory in the Donbas

-At the same time, the White Guards won the Donetsk direction.
-May 17 The 1919 of the Reds, concentrating the forces of the three armies and reinforced with units from the Crimea, launched a general offensive.
-The greatest success was achieved by the Makhnovists, who were advancing on the southern, coastal sector of the front.
-They occupied Mariupol, Volnovakha, broke far forward to Kuteynikovo station, north of Taganrog.
-The May-Mayan volunteer army was inferior to the enemy in numbers, but this inequality was somewhat smoothed out by the fact that the most selective units of the White Guards fought here — Markovtsy, Drozdovtsy, Kornilovtsy.
-Army corps Kutepova, reinforced by other parts.
-The corps was given the first and only detachment of British tanks within the White Army.
+At the same time, the White Guards won in the Donetsk direction.
+On May 17, 1919, the Reds, having concentrated the forces of three armies and reinforced by units from the Crimea, went on a general offensive.
+The greatest success was achieved by the Makhnovists who were advancing on the southern, coastal sector of the front.
+They occupied Mariupol, Volnovakha, broke far ahead to the station Kuteinikovo, north of Taganrog.
+The May-Mayevsky volunteer army was inferior to the enemy in numbers, but this inequality was somewhat smoothed out by the fact that the most selected parts of the White Guards fought here - Markov, Drozdov, Kornilov.
+Kutepov’s army corps reinforced with other units.
+The corps was given the first and only British detachment in the White Army tanks.
 True, their value should not be exaggerated.
-Tanks then had a lot of restrictions, so they could go only on flat terrain and for a short distance.
-For their further use, special railway platforms and cargo handling facilities were required.
-Therefore, in the Russian Civil War, they were more psychological. weaponsthan martial.
+Tanks then had many restrictions, so they could only go on flat terrain and for a short distance.
+For their further use, special railway platforms and loading and unloading facilities were required.
+Therefore, in the Russian civil war, they were rather psychological weaponsthan martial.
 Armored trains were much safer, more efficient, faster and more maneuverable.

 The Reds had complete superiority in forces and assets, any attempt to conduct positional defense on the huge 400-kilometer front for White was doomed to defeat.
 The only hope for success was a sudden attack.
 19 May 1919, the corps of Kutepov struck at the junction of the troops of Makhno and the 13 of the Red Army.
 The effect exceeded all expectations.
 The Reds were not ready for such a development of the situation and began to retreat.
 Taking advantage of the first success, the White Guards threw a tank detachment into the attack.
 Their appearance caused a great psychological effect, panic.